-Of course we all want our children to be responsible – but I find it is the subtle things that hinder us from reaching our goals.
-When it comes to our children developing a strong work ethic we need to check to see how the things we do may be affecting their training.
+No one ever wants to teach their children Irresponsibility – of course we all want our children to be responsible – but I find it is the subtle things that hinder us from reaching our goals.
+When it comes to our children developing the character traits of a strong work ethic we need to check to see if there are some subtle things we are doing that may be limiting their understanding of what it means to be responsible.

 - Accept sloppy, tardy work